mikedilger/chorus/docs/CONFIG.md

 ### max_subscriptions

-This is a usize indicating the maximum number of subscriptions a connection can have open at a given time.
+This is an integer indicating the maximum number of subscriptions a connection can have open at a given time.

 If you set this too low, clients will be incentivised to resubmit updated subscriptions which will pull down the same events over again, instead of submitting a new subscription that only gets the additional events that the client wants.
 It may seem intuitive that setting this to a low value like 10 will decrease server load, but it will probably increase server load.